-If you provide Sensitive Information through surveys or for research projects this information may be used to ensure we have content reflecting your experience with mental health, in internal research reports and/or in funding reports.
+If you provide Sensitive Information through surveys, pilot studies or for research projects this information may be used to ensure we have content and services that reflect your experience with mental health, in internal research reports and/or in funding reports.
 Where possible however, we will de-identify this information.
 Sensitive information relating to risk of harm, health and safety is used only to fulfil any duty of care we may have to you.

 (c) Non-Personal Information: Non-Personal Information may be used and combined with Personal Information to provide better services to users of the ReachOut Services, customise the ReachOut Services based on your preferences, compile and analyse statistics, recruit new supporters and trends and otherwise administer and improve the ReachOut Services for your use.

 ReachOut may disclose your Personal Information (including Sensitive Information) for the purpose for which it was collected.
 We may also disclose your Personal Information (including Sensitive Information) for a secondary purpose that is related to a purpose (and in the case of Sensitive Information, directly related to a purpose) for which we collected it, where you would reasonably expect us to disclose your Personal Information (including Sensitive Information) for that secondary purpose.